rtyler/brokenco.de/_posts/2020-10-22-smalltalk-inspiring-otto.md

 ```

-Fully embracing this Smalltalk-inspired concept I believe would be convenient
+Fully embracing this Smalltalk-inspired concept would also be convenient
-to implement, since anything that isn't a defined step can be looked at like a
+to implement.
+Anything that isn't a defined step can be looked at like a
-variable, using a pattern similar to `#method_missing` in Ruby (which is
+variable, using an approach similar to `#method_missing` in Ruby (which is
 actually just Smalltalk striking again!
 It's called the `doesNotUnderstand`
 message in Smalltalk).

-Exploring what this would look like in a pipeline syntax:
+Exploring what this would look like in a more concrete pipeline snippet:

 ```bash
 sh 'ls -lah'